CKVR-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CKVR shut down its analogue signal, over VHF channel 3, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station flash cut its digital signal into operation, broadcasting on channel 10.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analogue channel 3.
+CKVR shut down its analog signal, over VHF channel 3, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
+The station flash cut its digital signal into operation, broadcasting on channel 10, using virtual channel 3.

 Transmitters

 The current CKVR Television Tower is a 304.8 m high guyed mast for FM and television signal transmission located at 44°21′00″N 79°41′50″W in Barrie.
 It was built in 1978, after a light plane crashed into the smaller incarnation of the tower the previous year.

 CKVR previously operated low-power rebroadcast transmitters in the communities of Parry Sound, Huntsville and Haliburton, respectively on VHF channels 11, 8 and 5.
 The Parry Sound transmitter moved to VHF channel 12 in the mid-1970s before Kitchener CTV station CKCO-TV (channel 13) opened a rebroadcast transmitter in Huntsville on channel 11.
 The Haliburton transmitter was located very close to another CBC affiliate transmitter, CHEX-TV in Peterborough, located at Minden and broadcasting on channel 7.
 The channel 5 transmitter was shut down when Toronto's CBLT moved from channel 6 to channel 5, and became largely redundant as a result of CKVR's increased transmission tower height in the early 1970s.
-The Huntsville transmitter increased to full power in 1991 to better cover much of Muskoka and Haliburton County; it was bought by the CBC in 1995 as part of CKVR's disaffiliation from the CBC, and became a rebroadcaster of CBLT (remaining in operation until CBC shut down its analogue rebroadcasters in July 2012).
+The Huntsville transmitter increased to full power in 1991 to better cover much of Muskoka and Haliburton County; it was bought by the CBC in 1995 as part of CKVR's disaffiliation from the CBC, and became a rebroadcaster of CBLT (remaining in operation until CBC shut down its analog rebroadcasters in July 2012).
 CKVR kept its Parry Sound transmitter, and CBC established CBLT transmitters in Barrie and Parry Sound at that time, on channels 16 and 18, respectively.